 - Overnight bus —> from the bus station next to the Beijing South Railway Station (exit A then walk towards “bus to Erlian” on maps.me) there is a daily bus to Erlian departing at 5:30pm.
 Inside you will find three rows of bunk beds for a total of 37 beds in one bus.
 The beds are not very spacious (tall people, over 180cm, may actually struggle to fit in) and you won’t be able to turn that much in those beds.
 The bus is decently clean but we advise you to bring your own sheets if you can.
 The journey took a total of 14hrs and a half (we arrived at 8am) with a stop for dinner and 3 hours sleeping break for the drivers in the middle.

 - Erlian —> Zamiin Uud.
 Once arrived at Erlian a bunch of taxi drivers will approach you.
 You are only allowed to cross the border with one of those jeeps and the cost of the journey from Erlian bus station to Zamiin Uud train station is 50¥ per person.
-If you are tourists, they will probably ask you more money.
-Refuse, locals pay 50¥!
+As tourists they may ask you more money, we paid 50¥.
 The two towns are quite close one another and the passport control was pretty straight forward.
 However, we waited a while our taxi driver and we arrived at Zamiin Uud at 10am.

 - Zamiin Uud —> Ulaanbaatar.
 You have three options: